zhenning/riak_wiki/pages/Riak/Searching-and-Aggregating-Data/Secondary-Indexes/Secondary-Indexes.md

 <div id="toc"></div>

 ## Introduction
-Secondary Indexing (2i) in Riak gives developers the ability, at write time, to tag an object stored in Riak with one or more values (key/value metadata), which can then be queried.
+Secondary Indexing (2i) in Riak gives developers the ability, at write time, to tag an object stored in Riak with one or more queryable values.

-Since the KV data is completely opaque to 2i, the user must tell 2i exactly what attribute to index on and what its index value should be.
+Since the KV data is completely opaque to 2i, the user must tell 2i exactly what attribute to index on and what its index value should be, via key/value metadata.
 This is different from Search, which parses the data and builds indexes based on a schema.

-It should be noted that 2i requires the LevelDB backend.
+Riak 2i currently requires the LevelDB backend.

 ## Features